backstage/backstage/.changeset/weak-yaks-learn.md

 **Before:**

-Remember to check if you have already provided these settings previously, as we will need them for the reame card to work.
+Remember to check if you have already provided these settings previously, as we will need them for the reamde card to work.

 #### [Azure DevOps](https://github.com/backstage/backstage/blob/master/app-config.yaml#L48L51:~:text=azureDevOps%3A,%3A%20my%2Dcompany)